 Part 1: The Right Approach

-To start, you need to know when it is really just too cold to go out.
+Next, you need to know how to call when it is really just too cold to be outdoors.
 Once you can trust that it’s safe to take kids outside, it’s pretty easy to show them that you are cool with being cool.
-Model the various ways to fall in love with winter—stomp and crack frozen puddles, collect rain water in colorful jars, taste snow, and see your breath in the air.
-We've found remembering to love winter makes us warmer too.
+Model the various ways to fall in love with winter in your area—stomp and crack frozen puddles or taste snow (+maple syrup), collect rain water in colorful jars, or get to know the birds that either stay behind or pass through en route to warmer weather.
+No matter how you do it, we've found remembering to love winter makes us feel warmer too.

 Part 2: Gear up (what you really need)